-Valued Environmental Component (VEC) / Topic Comments Atmospheric Environment • Will there be dust produced, and what is the quality of the dust?
+Valued Environmental Component (VEC) / Topic Comments Atmospheric Environment Will there be dust produced, and what is the quality of the dust?
 How will blasting change air quality?
 Acoustic Environment How far from the site will we hear the blasting?
 Water Resources How will water quality in the area be affected?
 How will groundwater be affected by the Project?
 How much water is required to operate the facility?
 Public Health and Safety What are the risks to local communities and the public?
-What chemicals will be used and stored on site? • Will the dust generated by blasting be toxic?
+What chemicals will be used and stored on site?
+Will the dust generated by blasting be toxic?
 What are the human health risks of mining tungsten and molybdenum?
 Aquatic Environment Will there be acid rock drainage that will contaminate local streams?
 How will the lakes in the area be affected by discharges from Project facilities?
 Will waterways be re-routed?
 How will Atlantic salmon and other fish species and their habitats be affected by the project?
-Terrestrial Environment How big an area will be disturbed by the Project?How deep will the pit be?
+Terrestrial Environment How big an area will be disturbed by the Project?
+How deep will the pit be?
 How will wildlife, specifically those species that are important for hunting and trapping, be affected?
-Environmental Incidents and Mine Closure How will the company handle any catastrophic incidents?
-What happens after mining?
+Environmental Incidents and How will the company handle any catastrophic incidents?
+Mine Closure What happens after mining?
 Who will fund closure and post-closure monitoring?
 How long will Northcliff be responsible for wastes generated at the mine?
 Labour and Economy Will there be local employment or contracting opportunities?
-What is the value of the mine, e.g. , market value?
-Land and Resource Use • Will there be a "camp" onsite?
-How close will the mine be to residential dwellings?
-Will campsite leases be withdrawn by the province to accommodate the Project?
-How much waste rock will be generated?
-Where will waste rock be stored?
-Current Use of Land and Resources for Traditional Purposes by Aboriginal Persons The Project is in Maliseet traditional territory and the area is important for traditional hunting, fishing, trapping, and gathering activities by Aboriginal persons.
-How will those uses be affected?
-Heritage Resources What will happen if you find Aboriginal or other historic artifacts?
-Transportation What transport routes will use to and from the mine?
-Will concentrate be shipped by rail or road?
-Who will maintain the existing road infrastructure?
-Effects of the Environment on the Project Will there be an emergency plan prepared for natural disasters such as earthquakes?
+What is the value of the mine, e.g., market value?

-Table 3.1Summary of Comments Received to Date
+Table 3.1 Summary of Principal Comments Received